mgoberfield/GIFTs/README.md

 ![Initial state](images/demo1-1.png)

 The top row consists of a button, 'TAC File:' and a text field.
 Clicking on the 'TAC File' button pops up a secondary, file selection dialog, showing text files in the demo directory.
 Select 'metars.txt' and click on 'Open'.
-The GUI now looks like this:

 ![Metar file selected](images/demo1-2.png)